Who Is the Typical Remote Worker in America’s Northeast Region? Insights into Demographics, Income, Education & More

 Remote Work Revolution: From Office Jobs to Manufacturing, Industries Embrace Versatility in Northeast America’s Workforce

 While the number of industries offering remote work opportunities has increased throughout the years, office-based sectors still dominate with the highest percentage of teleworkers.
-Thus, within the region, the professional and scientific field led with almost 28% of the total remote workforce.
-Then, in metros like Rochester, NY, the percentage exceeded 33%, while in Bridgeport and Boston, it was around 32%.
+Thus, within the region, the professional and scientific field led with more than 28% of the total remote workforce.
+Then, in metros like Boston, MA, the percentage was almost 34%, while in Rochester and Bridgeport, it was just above 33%.

-Next, educational services and health care followed closely in second place, accounting for just above 18% of teleworkers.
-For this metric, metros like Springfield, MA, and New Haven, CT, were at the forefront with a touch more than 27% and 24%, respectively, of remote workers.
-Likewise, Buffalo and Hartford had more than 26% of remote workers in the finance industry, surpassing the Northeastern share of a little over 15% in this sector.
+Next, educational services and health care followed closely in second place, accounting for close to 20% of teleworkers.
+For this metric, metros like like New Haven, CT, and Harrisburg, PA were at the forefront with close to 29% and 23%, respectively, of remote workers.
+Likewise, Hartford had just around 23% of remote workers in the finance industry, surpassing the Northeastern share of a little over 14% in this sector.

 Finally, the development of remote work is also reinforced by the percentages of teleworkers in the more “practical” industries.
-For example, New Haven, CT, had a little more than 11% of its teleworkers in manufacturing, while Lancaster and Allentown in Pennsylvania had nearly 5% of remote workers in agriculture and construction, respectively.
+For example, Allentown, PA had a little more than 12% of its teleworkers in manufacturing, while Lancaster in Pennsylvania had nearly 5% of remote workers in construction and almost 4% in agriculture.
 The Portland, Maine, metro — which boasted close to 6% of teleworkers in the art field — also proves that there’s a diverse range of opportunities for remote workers.

 Methodology